IanHawke/slides/icts-2020/script.md

 The preferred method now is to enforce the constraint at the discrete level.
 The favourite method at the moment is to *not* evolve the magnetic field directly, but instead to evolve the *vector potential* ${\bf A}$.
 We can always compute the magnetic field from the curl of the vector potential, and because the divergence of a curl automatically vanishes, this enforces the constraint.

 The vector potential is not unique: by modifying the *EM* gauge we can change its value.
 This means different choices for the evolution equation for the vector potential can be made.
 As with constraint damping, it turns out that propagating the vector potential is better than trying to fix it for simplicity.
-This means the preferred method is to use a Lorenz (or generalize Lorenz) gauge.
+This means the preferred method is to use a Lorenz (or generalized Lorenz) gauge.

 It's useful to note that the vector potential must be continuous, as the magnetic field must be $C^0$, and the magnetic field goes like a derivative of the vector potential.
 So standard methods can be applied to the vector potential, or even methods that work for $C^1$ functions.
 However, in order to cleanly get the magnetic fields from the vector potential, and to get the terms needed for evolving the vector potential itself, its typical to discretely locate the vector potential at different locations to the other variables.
 Specifically, when thinking of the problem in finite volume form, the vector potential is stored at cell *edges*.